leo-braida/CTFs/TryHackMe/Neighbour.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdeH7eNWILQldM7PmsI6Pyb54PqCcDk9W4YE21zxDq6cQksHXqH3lfiVqk6wTybDQsez9hQ0LeMRkI0vsd-V4twjZ8mgv2FbW-539mDKkTpsWufURNPjSUiBKk9xAMkK3_xt5VHbw?key=UPkumu6H_w0m_R7m1nLzQw)

-Thats the login page (the first page that we see when enters the site).
+Thats the login page (the first page we see when enters the site).

 The login page says about an guest account and says to look into the source code of the page, so lets look it there.